 Conflict management and the aggression continuum

-The challenges that face healthcare professionals are numerous and constant, and conflict management is one of them.
+The challenges that face healthcare professionals are numerous and constant, and conflict management and aggression continuum is one of them.
 Time and available resources are far too often extremely limited, adding further pressure to an already high-pressure profession.

 This type of environment, where all workers are under considerable stress, can easily lead to a rise in tension and anxiety.